oecd-nea/Nosy.jl/README.md

   * `variablecost`
   * `noloadcost`
   * `startupcost`
+  * `reserve`

 NB most of these metrics can use additional arguments to modify the evaluation.
 For instance, all the cost metrics accept a `type::Symbol` optional argument that is a tag defined when instantiating cost behaviors.

 ### Modifiers
 Every flow is associated with a carrier type (e.g. `MassCarrier`, `EnergyCarrier` etc.).
 Modifiers help manipulating multiple aspects of a single `Carrier`.
 For instance, H2 can be viewed either through its mass (t) or energy (MWh).
-Each carrier has a default modifier used as a fallback if no modifier is specified.
+Each carrier has a default modifier used as a fallback if no modifier is specified (e.g. energy for EnergyCarrier etc.).
   * `energy` (default modifier for `EnergyCarrier`)
   * `mass` (default modifier for `MassCarrier`, `CO2Carrier`)
   * `co2`
-  * `defaultmodifier` (used as a fallback if modifier is not specified, not exported)

 ### Balances
 Flows going in and out of components and nodes can be evaluated using the following functions: